adussaq/kinome_toolbox/README.md

 6) ```npm install``` to install all the required packages
 7) forever start server.js

 From there you can see the [below](#Server-Side-File-Parsing) on how to add files to your own database.
 The toolbox will be running at localhost:8000.
 You can utilize your server settings to port this to outside traffic.
+Of note server2.js is set up to utilize an auth component and would take significant work to impliment that is not included nor documented here.

 Just be sure to occasionally do a ```git pull``` to add any updates to the toolbox, and if you make any improvements or add any features please submit them as a pull request.